 Welcome to the Ohio Legislative Black Caucus (OLBC) website.
-In 2017 we celebrated our 50th anniversary while also celebrating being the oldest legislative black caucus in the nation.
-We recognize a proud history of legislative advocacy and pay homage to all members, past and present, who without we could not stand before you today.
+At 52 years old we are the oldest legislative black caucus in the nation.
+We have a proud history of legislative advocacy and pay homage to all members, past and present, who without we could not stand before you today.

 In 1967, the Honorable State Representative C.J.
 McLin with the help of his colleagues, the honorable William Mallory, the honorable William Bowen, the honorable Phale Hale, the honorable Thomas Hill, the honorable M. Morris Jackson, the honorable Troy James, and the honorable Larry Smith founded the Ohio Legislative Black Caucus formerly known as the Black Elected Democrats of Ohio (BEDO).
 The organization was founded in part to be a collective voice in the legislature and government, representing the needs of blacks and minorities across the state of Ohio.